 The true meaning of stated value is often misinterpreted by insurers and policyholders.
-Many insurance agencies use stated value and agreed value interchangeably.
+Some insurance agencies use the terms stated value and agreed value interchangeably.
 However, this usage is not correct.

-Stated amount means that the insurer will pay the lower amount of either repair costs, the stated policy amount, or the vehicle’s actual cash value.
-For these policies, stated amount will only pay the amount put forth, or the actual cash value, whichever costs less.
+A stated amount policy means that the insurer will pay the lower amount of either repair costs, the stated policy amount, or the vehicle’s actual cash value.

-This is the best policy to have, and it means that when you get into an accident in your Tesla, an insurance policy with agreed value will cover the loss up to the agreed amount stated in your policy.
+This is usually the best policy to have.
+When you get into an accident in your Tesla, an insurance policy with agreed value will cover the loss up to the agreed amount stated in your policy.

 These policies do not have actual cash value stated anywhere in the coverage.
-However, you will want to verify that your insurer uses the actual Tesla value when they issue the policy.
+However, you will want to verify that your insurer uses an accurate value for your Tesla when they issue the policy.
 Also, if that value changes at any time, you want to have the option to change the agreed-upon value as well.

 Collision and Comprehensive Coverage

 If you are the owner of a Tesla, it is a good idea to purchase additional collision and comprehensive insurance coverage.
-This will run you about $1,000 to $2,000 annually, although the exact amount may be lower or higher than those figures depending on a variety of factors.
+This will usually run you about $1,000 to $2,000 annually, although the exact amount may be lower or higher than those figures depending on a variety of factors.
 However, if you get into an accident and do not have this coverage, you might be forced to spend thousands of dollars out-of-pocket to get your vehicle repaired.

 Discounts on Tesla insurance

-Although the cost of Tesla insurance claims may rise, owners of Tesla Model 3 and Model S cars may be entitled to several different discounts, and Tesla is working with several insurance companies to ensure this.
+Although the cost of Tesla insurance claims may rise, owners of Tesla Model 3 and Model S cars may be eligible for several different discounts.

 First, Teslas are semi-autonomous vehicles.
-This means that they should be safer to drive, and thus owners of these vehicles might be entitled to decreased rates of their insurance.
-Teslas are also electric and many insurance companies offer discounts to drivers of eco-friendly vehicles.
+Some insurance companies may offer discount programs for owners of semi-autonomous vehicles.
+Teslas are also electric, and many insurance companies offer discounts to drivers of eco-friendly vehicles.

 You may also be able to save money on your automobile insurance through rebates and tax incentives.
 As of the writing of this article, the federal government and many states are offering attractive tax incentives related to the purchase of certain new electric vehicles.

 Other Important Information to Remember

-• When you discover a program offering agreed value terms for physical damage coverage, compare it with the cost of insuring your Tesla vehicle.
+- When you discover an insurance program offering agreed value terms for physical damage coverage, compare it with the cost of insuring your Tesla vehicle.

-• Not all programs will allow you to insure custom items that you have added to your Tesla.
+- Not all insurance programs will allow you to insure custom items that you have added to your Tesla.

-• Different physical damage deductibles are available.
-The higher your deductible, the lower your premium.
+- Different physical damage deductibles are usually available.
+The higher your deductible, the lower your premium generally is.

-• Be sure to read your application carefully.
+- Be sure to read your application and policy carefully.

-• Be sure to get an agreed amount Tesla insurance policy through a respectable insurance broker who is familiar with the automobile business.
-This will ensure that you do not have to lose sleep on the settlement of future claims.
+- Be sure to get an agreed amount Tesla insurance policy through a respectable insurance broker who is familiar with the automobile business.

-• Your agent should be in a good relationship with insurance company underwriters.
+- It is helpful if your insurance agent has a good relationship with insurance company underwriters.